Dwood15/Tempera/README.md

 Various files and items in this codebase can be attributed as follows:

+All code within this repository is Licensed under the GNU General Public License, Version 3 or newer license and comes with no warranty, express or implied.
+MSFT Usage Guidelines

+The Tempera project, being targeted at Halo Custom Edition and the HEK are not covered under the Microsoft Content Usage guidelines.
+Halo Custom Edition and the HEK licenses predate both.
  * Kornman00 (Sean Cooper) - [For Open Sauce](https://bitbucket.org/KornnerStudios/opensauce-release/wiki/Home)
  * Kavawuvi//Snowy for their endless knowledge, support, and the [Chimera project](https://github.com/Kavawuvi/Chimera)
   * Endless font of knowledge, support, and shitposts